BrianNguyen49/Toronto-Automobile-KSI-Predictive-Model/README.md

 | **Random Forest**      | 271                 | 186                   | 33                    | 2953                |
 | **XGBoost**            | 282                 | 175                   | 18                    | 2968                |

+Using these counts, we calculate the model performance metrics using the following formulas:

 - **Accuracy score**  = (TP + TN) / (TP + FN + TN + FP)
 - **Precision score** = TP / (TP + FP)